Microsoft/MCW-Big-Compute/Hands-on lab/HOL step-by-step - High Performance Computing.md

 Duration: 45 minutes

-In this exercise you will use the Azure Batch Rendering Service to render a frame from a 3D animation program used in industry that is called 3D Studio Max.
+In this exercise you will use the Azure Batch Rendering Service to render a frame from a 3D animation program called 3D Studio Max that is used in industry.
 The Batch Rendering Service coupled with the Batch Explorer application means you don't have to write any code to render using a render farm provided by Azure Batch.

 ### Task 1: Create the File Groups